-- Attics (insulation, ventilation, rafters, joists and collar ties, trusses, wiring attachments, and other visible related items)
+- Attics (structure, framing, insulation, ventilation, rafters, joists and collar ties, trusses, wiring attachments, and other visible related items)

-- Plumbing and Fixtures (functional water flow, water distribution system, hose bibs, sinks and faucets, bath/showers and toilets, sanitary system, and other plumbing system components)
+- Plumbing and Fixtures (discernable leaks, functional water flow, water distribution system, hose bibs, sinks, faucets, bath/showers and toilets, sanitary system, and other plumbing system components)

 - Interior (floors and ceilings, walls, stairs (if applicable) and banisters, finishes, sinks, cabinets, shelving, built-in appliances, smoke detectors and safety-related items, and other visible interior-related components)